thelightdesigner/ScuffedWalls/Functions.md

 Rizthesnuggies [`Intro to ModelToWall`](https://youtu.be/FfHGRbUdV_k) tutorial

- - path: string
+ - `path`: string
- - fullpath: string
+ - `fullpath`: string
- - refreshonsave: bool, refreshes scuffedwalls when the file at the specified path is modified
+ - `refreshonsave`: true/false, refreshes scuffedwalls when the file at the specified path is modified
- - hasAnimation: bool, tells the model parser to read animation. definite only
+ - `hasAnimation`: true/false, tells the model parser to read animation. definite only
- - duration: float, controls the duration of the model. this affects the length of time it takes to play the model animation.
+ - `duration`: number (decimal), controls the duration of the model. this affects the length of time it takes to play the model animation.
- - definitedurationbeats: float, makes the walls stay around for exactly this long in beats
+ - `definitedurationbeats`: number (decimal), makes the walls stay around for exactly this long in beats
- - definitedurationseconds: float, makes the walls stay around for exactly this long in seconds
+ - `definitedurationseconds`: number (decimal), makes the walls stay around for exactly this long in seconds
- - definitetime: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
+ - `definitetime`: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
- - spreadspawntime: float
+ - `spreadspawntime`: number (decimal)
- - Normal: bool, makes the walls jump in and fly out as normal. essentially 1.0 model to wall when set to true. default: false
+ - `Normal`: true/false, makes the walls jump in and fly out as normal. essentially 1.0 model to wall when set to true. default: false
- - createtracks: bool
+ - `createtracks`: true/false
- - colormult: float, multiplies all the model color values by this amount
+ - `colormult`: number (decimal), multiplies all the model color values by this amount
- - preservetime: bool
+ - `preservetime`: true/false
- - cameratoplayer: bool
+ - `cameratoplayer`: true/false
- - createnotes: bool
+ - `createnotes`: true/false
- - spline: bool
+ - `spline`: true/false
- - spreadspawntime: float
+ - `spreadspawntime`: number (decimal)
- - alpha: float
+ - `alpha`: number (decimal)
- - thicc: float
+ - `thicc`: number (decimal)
- - deltaposition: \[x,y,z] offsets the model in 3d by this position vector
+ - `deltaposition`: \[x,y,z] offsets the model in 3d by this position vector
- - deltarotation: \[x,y,z] rotates the model around the center of its bounding box
+ - `deltarotation`: \[x,y,z] rotates the model around the center of its bounding box
- - deltascale: float, scales the model around the center of its bounding box
+ - `deltascale`: number (decimal), scales the model around the center of its bounding box
- - setdeltaposition: bool
+ - `setdeltaposition`: true/false
- - setdeltascale: bool
+ - `setdeltascale`: true/false
  - any of [`these properties`](Functions.md#noodle-extensionschroma-properties-syntax)
- - repeat: int
+ - `repeat`: number (integer)
- - repeataddtime: float
+ - `repeataddtime`: number (decimal)
- - type: 0, 1, 2 or 3 WHERE 0 = The model defines which object should be walls or notes, 1 = every object will be a wall,  2 = every object will be a bomb, 3 = every object will be a note
+ - `type`: 0, 1, 2 or 3 WHERE 0 = The model defines which object should be walls or notes, 1 = every object will be a wall,  2 = every object will be a bomb, 3 = every object will be a note

  ![](Images/example.png)
 ```ruby